 I don’t think I have ever so appreciated summer.
 Knowing that its beauty and this time we share with loved ones is only temporary… peaks the joy of this experience.

 Some loved ones have been torn apart by the polarity in this country.
 I remember reading about the Civil War when “brother fought brother.”
-I know now how history repeats itself and in oh so many ways.
+I know now how history repeats itself and in many ways.
 I have been hearing sad stories about some families.
 One friend said that because her mother is a devotee of Fox News, she has favored the offspring who share her political views.
 Thus, my friend, who sees things differently, doesn’t know if she’ll be cut out of the will.
 Another friend told the story of a family funeral, where there was a fight about masking and vaccination status.
-There ensued a huge argument and some members stomping off early and then cutting off all contact with siblings.
+A huge argument erupted and some members stomped off early and then cut off all contact with their siblings.
 The episode destroyed what was to be a solemn ceremony and the honoring of a dear one’s life.

 Terrible, that in spite of our differences, people cannot maintain some form of civility and respect.
 Perhaps that is one good thing coming of the January 6th Hearings.
 Republicans and Democrats are talking to one another.
 We haven’t seen that in a long time.